-A Fixed Solution for Tooth Loss
+A Permanent Solution for Tooth Loss

 Dental implants represent a common procedure of permanently replacing missing teeth without affecting neighboring teeth.